 In 1776, 3,228 religious congregations existed in America.
 The five largest denominations, in descending order of the number of congregations, were: Congregational, Presbyterian, Baptist, Episcopal, and Quakers.
 20.7% of all congregations followed Congregational beliefs, 18.2% were Presbyterian, 15.4% were Baptist, 15.3% were Episcopal, and 9.6% of the existing congregations belonged to Quakers.

 The American colonies of 1776 can be divided into three regions: New England, the Middle Colonies, and the Southern Colonies.
 New England contained approximately 1039 churches that year, with a membership rate of 12%.
 The Middle Colonies contained about 1285 churches, with an 11% membership rate.
-The Southern Colonies were home to 845 colonies, with a 7% membership rate.
+The Southern Colonies were home to 845 churches, with a 7% membership rate.

 On July 4, 1776, the Declaration of Independence was adopted by the Continental Congress, marking a formal end to American cooperation with British rule.
 The enactment of the Declaration of Independence, and therefore, the creation of the United States of America, marks 1776 as one of the most important years in American history.
 As of 2019, the United States of America is 243 years old.